Toggle: English / Spanish

 The results of a

-, , and other tests will help your doctor decide whether your baby needs to be delivered immediately.
+, , and other tests will help your doctor decide whether your baby needs to be delivered right away.

 Women who had low blood pressure at the start of their pregnancy, followed by a significant rise in blood pressure need to be watched closely for other signs of preeclampsia.